zhoustan/zhoustan.github.io/_pages/about.md

   - Implemented the core compiler and generic data processing components.

 - **Intelligent Customer Service (Project Leader)**
-  - Developed a Q&A bot for finance and tax sectors, achieving a 90% resolution rate.
+  - Developed a Q&A bot for the finance and tax sectors, achieving a 90% resolution rate.
   - Implemented NLP and Q&A algorithms based on BERT.

 - **Image Recognition and OCR (Project Leader)**